 Cumberland posted a 7-13-1 mark in 2013, including an 0-6-1 record in extra time during the regular season before a 2-1 overtime win against the University of the Cumberlands in the quarterfinals of the Mid-South Conference Championships.
 CU then defeated second-ranked Lindsey Wilson in the tournament semifinals before falling in the finals to sixth-ranked University of Rio Grande.

-Harry Mason garnered First Team All-Mid-South Conference accolades and Wilson earned Second Team honors as well, while six players were named Mid-South Conference Scholar-Athletes and Hamilton and Wilson both were recognized as Daktronics-NAIA Scholar-Athletes.
+Harry Mason garnered First Team All-Mid-South Conference accolades and Luke Wilson earned Second Team honors last season as well, while six players were named Mid-South Conference Scholar-Athletes and Ian Hamilton and Wilson both were recognized as Daktronics-NAIA Scholar-Athletes.

 Marty Owens and Patrick Carr garnered First Team All-MSC accolades and Josh Armstrong, Elliot Goodwin and Rodrick Zacharias earned Second Team honors while Owens was voted MSC Freshman of the Year.
 Eight players were named Mid-South Scholar-Athletes, two earned NAIA Scholar-Athlete recognition and Hamilton collected the Mid-South Conference Champions of Character Award.

 During his playing career, the Dublin, Ireland, native spent his freshman season at Lambuth University in Jackson, Tenn., earning First Team All-TranSouth Conference honors and helping the Eagles to a regular season championship.

 He played his final three seasons at the University of Memphis, garnering All-Tournament accolades three times in regular season events.
 O’Connor was the Team MVP and served as team captain as a senior.